JonathanReimerBerg/BirdDatabase/README.md

 # Bird Database
-SQL Database with Python to store person bird sightings.
+SQL Database with Python to store personal bird sightings.

 # Overview
 This database is meant for storing EBird sightings in a locally stored database to view